transdigiware/blockchain/vscode-extension.md

 ### Invoke a smart contract that has been instantiated or committed on your channels
 {: #develop-vscode-connecting-ibp-invoke}

 You can download your connection profile from the {{site.data.keyword.blockchainfull_notm}} Platform console to build a gateway in the **Fabric Gateways** pane.
-You can then use the gateway to invoke the smart contracts that were installed and instantiated or committed on your channnel.
+You can then use the gateway to invoke the smart contracts that were deployed on your channnel.

 Open the {{site.data.keyword.blockchainfull_notm}} Platform console that is associated with your instance of the {{site.data.keyword.blockchainfull_notm}} Platform.
 Navigate to the **Organizations** tab and click the **Organization MSP** tile for the organization that your client application will interact with.
 Click **Create connection profile** to open a side panel that allows you to [build and download your connection profile](/docs/blockchain?topic=blockchain-ibp-console-app#ibp-console-app-profile) to your local file system.
 Then, [create an application identity](/docs/blockchain?topic=blockchain-ibp-console-app#ibp-console-app-identities) by using your CA and save the enrollID and secret.
 Use the following steps to connect to the {{site.data.keyword.blockchainfull_notm}} Platform from VS Code.